-Join Richard Harrington for an in-depth discussion in this video What is Program Auto Exposure mode?, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video What is Program Auto Exposure mode?, part of Learning the Canon 6D.

 …The programmed auto mode of your camera automatically adjust shutter speed and…aperture, based on a built-in program.…This is often a useful mode if you want to shoot snapshots or,…you're dealing with tough lighting and…you'd like the camera to choose some, or most of the exposure settings for you.…When shooting in programmed auto mode,…the camera will determine both the shutter speed and aperture.…However, you're free to choose how the auto focus, white balance, ISO, and…file format behave.…While the camera calculates exposure using a program, you still have some choices.…